geog4046/geog4046.github.io/README.md

 ## Prerequisites
 Intermediate computer literacy

-## Text (optional)
+## Text
+The textbook is used for the ArcGIS Online portion of the course, and some assignments and test material come directly from the book.

-Fu, Pinde.
-Getting to Know Web GIS: Second Edition.
+Fu, Pinde. _Getting to Know Web GIS: Second Edition_.
 Redlands: ESRI Press, 2016

 ## Evaluation